Carrus Rehabilitation Hospital

-Our OTs also teach patients how to develop strategies to modify their environment so that their daily activities are not restricted.
+Our OTs also teach patients how to develop strategies to modify their environment, so their daily activities are not restricted.
 For example, people with the use of only one hand can substitute Velcro closures for buttons on clothing.

-In addition, occupational therapists will address at-home safety with patients and their family by recommending changes to help prevent falls or other accidents (for example, by removing certain barriers or installing assistive devices such as grab bars in bathrooms).
+In addition, occupational therapists can address at-home safety with patients and their families by recommending changes to help prevent falls or other accidents (for example, by removing certain barriers or installing assistive devices such as grab bars in bathrooms).

 Video: How Occupational Therapy Can Help You